 Download our free BusinessBecause Online MBA Guide 2023 for everything you need to know about applying for an Online MBA, plus a list of the world’s best Online MBA programs.

 49. Test Your Limits

 Just how high can you jump?
 Michael Czinkota — an international business blogger and professor at Georgetown University’s McDonough School of Business — says an MBA will let you “see how and where you fit in among hard charging competitors”.

 To know what you need to get into your dream MBA program, check out our MBA Application Insider series, featuring interviews with leading MBA admissions directors.

 Aww!
 But seriously, your mom will love it.
 Get another graduation photograph up on that mantelpiece!

-Did they have anything to add?
+Did our b-school contacts have anything to add?
 Of course they did!
 Why should you get an MBA?
 Here’s the latest thinking from the people who know best.